-A rating agency is an organization which specializes in assessing the financial strength of a company or government entities that uses the capital markets for financing.
-The rating provides a measure of these companies solvency i.e. their ability to fulfill their financial obligations.
-Furthermore, the rating agencies use unique letter based code that shows the risk (high or low) of debt and the financial stability of the issuer.
+A rating agency is an organization that specializes in assessing the financial strength of a company or government entity that uses the capital markets for financing.
+The rating provides a measure of these companies solvency, i.e., their ability to fulfill their financial obligations.
+Furthermore, the rating agencies use a unique letter-based code that shows the risk (high or low) of debt and the financial stability of the issuer.

-The debt issuers can comprise non-banking finance companies, banks, public and private sector units, sovereign nations, state government, and others.
+The debt issuers can comprise non-banking finance companies, banks, public and private sector units, sovereign nations, state governments, etc.

 Types of Rating